Welcome to Year 6

 exploring dynamics, linking actions into sequences, using movement to portray a story, developing control, timing, coordination, expression, and performance skills.

-Science – Living Things and Their Habitats
+Science – Evolution and Inheritance